Motorway tunnel mural transformation

 “Dad loves art and artists,” Amouta said.

 Hence the name.
-He has a sibling called Dante after the English Pre-Raphaelite artist and another called Degas after the French Impressionist.
+He has a sibling called Dante and another called Degas after other famous artists.

 Picasso’s passion